zerotrustguy/zerotrustguy/README.md

 - 👋 Hi, I’m @zerotrustguy
-- 👀 I’m interested in Zero Trust Security
+- 👀 I’m interested in Zero Trust Security and AI
 - 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on Zero Trust Architecture/ Security
+- 💞️ I’m looking to collaborate on Zero Trust Architecture/ Security and AI
 - 📫 How to reach me ...

 <!---